stevesarmiento/solana-ui-component/README.md

 ### Creating Custom Themes

 The theming system is extensible.
-To create your own theme:
+To create your own theme for your design
+system:

 1. Modify the `Theme` type in `themes.ts` to include your new theme name
 2. Add your theme's styles to the `themes` object in the same file